pscally1005/pscally1005.github.io/_posts/recipes/protein/2023-04-16-caramel-candy.markdown

 - In a medium bowl, mix together the base layer ingredients (applesauce, almond milk, honey, vanilla, almond extract, salt, and casein).
 Line a 9" square pan with parchment, and press the dough into it.
 Freeze to harden
 - <img src='/assets/Food/Protein Powder/Caramel/caramel-1.jpg' alt='' class='instruction-image'>

-- Combine the filling ingredients (chickpeas, almond butter, banana, whey, almond extract, salt, and liquid stevia/monk fruit) together in a food processor.
-Make sure to drain and rinse the can of chickpeas.
-If you're using a standard 15.5 oz can, you should have about 125g of chickpeas in the food processor, after the liquid is drained (since you're only using half the can)
+- Combine the filling ingredients (chickpeas, almond butter, banana, whey, almond extract, salt, and liquid stevia/monk fruit) together in a food processor

 - Blend until smooth, and spread on top of the base layer.
 Again, freeze to harden
 - <img src='/assets/Food/Protein Powder/Caramel/caramel-3.jpg' alt='' class='instruction-image'>